BetterWayElectronics/secure-wireguard-implementation/README.md

 Don't have nslookup? `sudo apt install dnstools`, you will likely need this in the future anyhow.

-Another test you can do for the client side is to simply stop the DNSCrypt service, if websites timeout - its working!
+Another test you can do for the client side is to simply stop the DNSCrypt service via `systemctl stop dnscrypt-proxy.service` and `systemctl stop dnscrypt-proxy.socket`, if websites timeout and you can still access `https://1.1.1.1/` then all is well!
+Start it back up and continue!

 ## WireGuard ##